-- Peter Manning NYC: Clothes for Short Men – Peter Manning is a specialized clothing store in the US for men with a height less than 5’8”.
+- Peter Manning NYC: Clothes for Short Men – Peter Manning is a specialised clothing store in the US for men with a height less than 5’8”.

 Niche Market Advantages & Disadvantages

-Catering to a highly specialized market has its own perks and cons.
+Catering to a highly specialised market has its own perks and cons.
 Here are the reasons why many companies choose niche marketing over mass marketing and vice versa.